Skip to main content

 What are your cancellation and rescheduling policies?

 At the time of scheduling your first visit, we will require an active credit card to be on file.
 As a client of Lakeview Massage & Therapy, a 24-hour notice is required if you must cancel or reschedule your appointment.
-If less than 24-hours notice is given you will be charged the full price of the service.
+If less than 24-hours notice is given you will be charged the full price of the scheduled service.
 Same-day appointments made that are cancelled more than 1 hour after being made will be charged in full.
 No shows are charged in full.
 If you are late, you may receive an abbreviated treatment within the time constraints of your originally scheduled appointment.

 By agreeing to this policy, you are authorizing the use of your credit card on file to be charged for the scheduled appointment.
 You assume full responsibility for payment of scheduled time, even if symptoms of fever or any other illness begin less than 24 hours prior to the scheduled appointment.